ecadlabs/taquito/README.md

 It is essential for updated packages to be released before the protocol changes, so that Taquito developers have time to update and test their projects.

-During "Major" version updates, breaking changes in the Taquito public APIs MAY include breaking changes; we endeavor to make this clear, and document it in our release notes.
+During "Major" version updates, the Taquito public APIs MAY include breaking changes; we endeavor to make this clear, and document it in our release notes.

 Note that all previous releases are *backwards compatible* with chain data, all the way back to the *genesis protocol*.
 Support for older Tezos node RPCs is maintained where feasible, but are eventually dropped.